iPhone Text Effects: Tips and Tricks

 Plans

 As the largest carrier in the country, Verizon offers a range of plans—all of which become less expensive as you add lines.
 This makes pricy options like Unlimited Ultimate ($90/month for one line) much more within the range of affordability for most families.
-Plus, Verizon allows you to mix-and-match family plans, so every member of your household can be on whichever plan suits them best.
+Plus, Verizon allows you to mix-and-match family plans, so every member of your household can be on whichever cell phone plan suits them best.

-In this article, we’ll run down our list of the best Verizon family plans in 2025, including:
+In this article, we’ll run down our list of the best Verizon family plans in 2026, including:

 Read on as we get into the details of each of these Verizon family plans.